-This easy-to-make funhouse mirror guarantees double takes at any Halloween party.
+This easy-to-make funhouse mirror guarantees double takes at any haunted house or Halloween party.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.